nickvence/nickvence.github.io/pages/concave-slope.rst

 .. figure:: /files/discrete-slope.png
     :align: right
-    :alt: The discrete slope represented by metal sheets resting on ping pong balls.
+    :alt: Finite slope approximation
+    :figwidth: 400
-    :width: 600
+    :width: 400

     **Fig. 1** The representation of a discrete slope as modeled by metal sheets resting on ping pong balls.

-One problem landscape developers (civil engineers) face is the need to have a hill decline in elevation as rapidly as possible.
-While the construction of a retaining wall is a last resort, an aesthetically-pleasing hillside is more desireable.
+Landscape developers (civil engineers) often need a hill decline in elevation as rapidly as possible.
+While the construction of a retaining wall is an expensive last resort, most prefer an inexpensive, aesthetically-pleasing hillside.

-Before the growth of precision guidance system, the standard procedure was the creation of a linear slope.
-Unfotunately, a linear slope is not
+Before Global Positioning Systems (GPS) spawned precision-tractors, engineers created constant-slope hillsides.
+Unfotunately, this linear slope is not

 - optimized for a rapid elevation decline
 - optimized for errosion, and
 - aesthetically pleasing.

+Now that GPS-tractors can make concave slopes, the world will benefit from optimizing their shape.

-The growth of precision autoguidance construction equipment allows for the creation of slopes with a concave cross-section.
-Sokolovski described the optimal form of these slopes as the solution to boundary value problems in the 1960s.
+In the 1960s, Sokolovskii described the optimal form of these slopes as the solution to boundary value problems.
-However, Isaac Jeldes, created an approximation to Sokolovski's boundary value problem that was a simple integral.
-He tested his approximation's integrity with a finite element analysis scheme, and then asked me to help him justify approximation theoretically.
+However, `Isaac Jeldes`_, approximated Sokolovski's boundary value problem with a simple integral.
+He tested his approximation's integrity with a finite element analysis scheme, and asked me to help him justify approximation theoretically.
-Read the paper for the full scoop, but if you're pressed for time, approximating
+Read the paper for the full scoop, but if you're pressed for time, we approximated tangent with the first term of its Taylor expansion
-\\[tan(x) \\approx x\\]
+\\[tan(x) \\approx x.\\]
+This is justified for small angles and transforms the differential equation into one with an integral solution.
+This is a big win, for only a small subset of graduate-level engineers solve non-trivial differential equations; while calculus is a more commonly-used tool in the enigineers toolbox.

 Publication
 -----------